mythology-and-legends-in-warfare

 Advanced Throwing Weapons: Shuriken, Kunai, and Senban

 While often romanticized as ninja stars, shuriken were primarily a secondary weapon used to distract, maim, or slow down pursuers.
 During the Sengoku period, shinobi refined shuriken into two main types: the bo-shuriken (straight, spike-like darts) and the hira-shuriken (flat, multi-pointed stars).
 Both were designed for concealment and could be thrown with a snap of the wrist, requiring minimal arm movement to avoid detection.
 Unlike Western throwing knives, which rely on a fixed center of gravity, shuriken were often balanceless, meaning they could strike effectively without requiring a perfect spin.
 The kunai—a heavy, iron wedge with a ring at the end—was another multi-purpose tool.
-Although mistakenly depicted as a throwing knife in modern media, the kunai was actually a utility tool used by ninja to pry open doors, dig holes, climb walls (when used with a rope), or, in emergencies, as a thrusting weapon.
-The senbon (needles) were sometimes carried as a last-resort projectile, occasionally poisoned to guarantee a lethal effect.
+Although mistakenly depicted as a throwing knife in modern media, the kunai was actually a utility tool used by ninja to pry open doors, dig holes, climb walls (when threaded with a rope), or, in emergencies, as a thrusting weapon.
+The senbon (thin needles) were sometimes carried as a last-resort projectile, occasionally poisoned to guarantee a lethal effect.
 All throwing weapons were designed for silent use; a well-aimed shuriken could fell a guard without alerting nearby sentries.
+Some historical accounts describe techniques for throwing multiple shuriken in rapid succession, overwhelming a target's defenses.

 Tools for Infiltration, Escape, and Diversion